 Insert a non-breaking dash Move the cursor to the point at which to insert the non-breaking dash and select the 'Insert Non-breaking Dash' menu option.
 Insert an optional hyphen Move the cursor to the point at which to insert the hyphen and select the 'Insert Optional Hyphen' menu option.
 Insert a Project Constant (For Document Report templates.)
 You can create Project Constants to insert a specific text string wherever you place the flag for that string.
 You can therefore design a report containing many instances of that string, but create and edit the actual value in one place - on the 'Project Constants' tab of the 'Generate Report' dialog.
 Right-click at the point at which you want to insert the Constant (flag), and select the 'Project Constants <flag name="">' option.
-The Constant displays at that point in the template, and when the report is generated the flag is replaced by its defined value.</flag> You can insert a Project Constant anywhere in the template - in the text body, section headings, headers, footers, endnotes or footnotes.
+The Constant displays at that point in the template, and when the report is generated the flag is replaced by its defined value.
+You can insert a Project Constant anywhere in the template - in the text body, section headings, headers, footers,</flag> endnotes or footnotes.
 Project Constants are available to any template in the model.
-Define level numbering in (Used in the Document Template Editor.) generated document Select the option 'Document-Edit > Edit > Lists and Overrides'.
+Define level numbering in generated document (Used in the Document Template Editor.)
+Select the option 'Document-Edit > Edit > Edit > Lists and Overrides'.
 Set up the numbering list and the list overrides.
 Apply the numbering list to the headings set for Packages and elements, using paragraph numbering.
-Use double-byte characters Select the option 'Document-Edit > Edit > Inline Ime'. · Double-byte characters are, broadly, complex characters used in languages such as Japanese, Chinese, and Cyrillic.
-With this menu option, you can use both single-byte characters and double-byte characters in your text, without having to switch to an external Input Method Editor (IME) application.
+Use double-byte Select the option 'Document-Edit > Edit > Edit > Inline Ime'. characters Double-byte characters are, broadly, complex characters used in languages such as Japanese, Chinese, and Cyrillic.
+With this menu option, you can use both single-byte characters and double-byte characters in your text, without having to switch to an external Input Method Editor double-byte > Edit > Inline Ime'.
+Double-byte characters are, broadly complex characters used in language such as Japanese, Chinese, and Cyri With this menu option, you can use single-byte characters and double-by characters in your text, without havi